1980alexGS/GameBrick/README.md

 ## Current Status

+Unwanted pixels/lines to the left of the emulator display have been removed.

 The performance improvements of PicoDMG (thank you, dodger_one!) are working successfully.
 The loading screen (animation) is temporarily disabled, as this seems to interfere with SD card file loading.
 The NFC code is still present for now, but it is intended to remove this, as the Game Brick will not use NFC to identify cartridge presence.
-Some colour palette automatic selections have been adjusted.

 Work in progress is:
-- prevent the unwanted display of pixel lines to the left of the display area
+- optimise the automatic selection of colour palettes (a lengthy, continuing process)
 - monitor the VSYS supply voltage and display a red rectangle, to the left of the display area
 - modify existing button-polling to add the display scaling toggle on/off
 - reinstate a loading screen

-## (No) Quick Start (yet!)
+## Quick Start

-At the moment, the only way to explore this project is to compile the source code (there is no precompiled .uf2 yet).
+[RP2040_GB.uf2](https://github.com/1980alexGS/GameBrick/blob/master/build_pico2/src/RP2040_GB.uf2) is a compiled .uf2 that can be uploaded to the Pico 2 (RP2350) (assuming it is configured with the other devices connected as shown below in this file).

-It is necessary to install the Raspberry Pi Pico SDK, e.g. by adding the extension to VSCode.
+To recompile the project after you make changes, it is necessary to install the Raspberry Pi Pico SDK, e.g. by adding the extension to VSCode.
 In VSCode it is also necessary, after cloning the repository or opening the unzipped folder, to import the project into the Raspberry Pi Pico extension (by clicking Import Project).

 Compiling requires two Terminal commands, the same as documented for PicoDMG - one to set up (with optional build flags);
 ```bash